Penny in the hole

-Pitch penny (also called Penny seat, Penny slot, Tossing the penny, and Penny in the hole) is a pub game.
+Penny in the hole (also called penny seat, penny slot, tossing the penny, and pitch penny) is a pub game.
 It involves throwing coins across the room and into a hole carved in the seat of a wooden bench.

 A similar game is Toad in the Hole in which a dedicated table or box is used instead of a hole carved in a convenient piece of pub furniture.
 Toad in the Hole has a World Championship held in Lewes.